ShSamariddin/StringSearch/README.md

 Created an analogue of GREP and directory indexing tools with UI for finding string occurences in the selected folder

-Completed feature for automatically rebuilding indexes when file is changed

 Install Qt 5 on Ubuntu
 ---------------------
 Open a terminal.
 Type the following command and hit Enter: